thequantumpotato/s-LOGO-IDE/doc/DESIGN_PLAN.md

         * The controller is the communicator between the View class and the Model class.
 Whenever an external API needs to be called from View or Model class, the controller will pass the command to the other side.
         * When the program starts, the controller instance will be initialized.
 It will contain a view instance and a model instance.
     * Model
         * The model contains the Model class, Turtle class, the Interpreter class, and the Command class.
 The Model class is responsible for holding the Turtle instance and the Interpreter instance.
 Once a user input string comes in from the Controller, the Model class uses the interpreter to parse the input and calls appropriate method on the turtle.
-After the coordinate of Turtle instance has been changed, the View calls backend external API to get Turtle instance's postion and display it on the View.
+After the coordinate of Turtle instance has been changed, the View calls backend_external external API to get Turtle instance's postion and display it on the View.
         * The interpreter is responsible for parsing the string input and call the appropriate function on the turtle.
-If the string from a command is a variable or a function, the Model calls the internal API to add the variable or the function to the backend.
+If the string from a command is a variable or a function, the Model calls the internal API to add the variable or the function to the backend_external.
         * The turtle encapsulates the possible movements and functions that the turtle can do on the GUI panel.
 It contains the internal API that the interpreter can call once the interpreter parses the user command.
 It also contains the coordinate (including the x and y coordinate and the angle).

 ### Design Overview